 More specifically, how can we use a virtual environment now (and in the future) to connect scattered churchgoers?
 I offer these suggestions to stimulate your own.
 And, along with the suggestions, I share a principle to ponder.
-As leaders, it is always important to share the why that undergirds the what of your church’s work.
+As church leaders, it is always important to share the why that undergirds the what of your ministry's work.
 We should be really clear on our motivations, our why, and freely share it.

 Overarching Principle to Ponder: Virtual environments can be powerful sources of connection and have staying power in our mission and ministries.

 Principle to Ponder: Spiritual habits stick when we practice them.

 Principle to Ponder: Every environment can be useful for spiritual training.

 Principle to Ponder: Modern tools can be extremely powerful in drawing us back to God.

 Principle to Ponder: Awareness is built by exercising our awareness muscle.

 Principle to Ponder: Music can unlock the soul.